Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Invitation/Lionsberg Invitation.md

 Over the last five years, we have sacrificed our growing wealth and position in the [[Old World]], journeying through the underworld and forging an [[Ark]] and a [[Way]] through this pivotal moment in history.

-**It is called [[Lionsberg]], and this is your formal invitation to become its [[Co-Creators]] and heirs.**
+**It is called [[Lionsberg]], and this is your formal invitation to become its [[Co-Creators]].**

 ## An Invitation to The Great Game of Lionsberg

-**Welcome to Lionsberg** – an immense system and place of epic, mythical, and magical proportions designed to serve and empower us to work and play together toward the **One Goal** that unites us **All** at this critical moment in history.
+**Welcome to Lionsberg** – a system and place designed to serve and empower us to work and play together toward the **One Goal** that unites us **All** at this critical moment in history.

 Lionsberg is a community of communities, a platform of platforms, a project of projects, a team of teams, a game of games, a business of businesses, a battle of battles, a campaign of campaigns, and a quest of quests.
-It is also the seed of a regenerated and flourishing [[New World]].

-We have invented a Great Game so mysterious and powerful that as we [[Play]] it together, we and the world actually and measurably will transform.
+My hope is that we can co-create a Great Game so powerful that as we [[Play]] it together, we and the world actually and measurably can transform.

 ## How It Works